claude-did-this/MCPControl/README.md

 A Windows control server built using [nut.js](https://nutjs.dev/) and Model Context Protocol (MCP), providing programmatic control over Windows system operations including mouse, keyboard, window management, and screen capture functionality.

-> **Note**: This project is specifically designed for and tested on Windows.
-Linux and macOS support is not currently implemented.
+> **Note**: While this project may work on Linux and macOS, it has only been tested on Windows.
+Community feedback on cross-platform compatibility is welcome.

 ## ⚠️ IMPORTANT DISCLAIMER